boto/boto3/docs/source/guide/configuration.rst

 Using environment variables
 ---------------------------
-Configurations can be set through the use of system-wide environment variables.
-If set, these configurations are global and will affect all clients created unless explicitly overwritten through the use of a ``Config`` object.
+You can set configuration settings using system-wide environment variables.
+These configurations are global and will affect all clients created unless you override them with a ``Config`` object.

 .. note::
-    Not all configurations can be set using environment variables.
+    Not all configuration settings can be set using environment variables.
+The `Using environment variables <https://docs.aws.amazon.com/credref/latest/refdocs/environment-variables.html>`_ chapter of AWS SDKs and Tools Shared Configuration and Credentials provides this information.

 ``AWS_ACCESS_KEY_ID``
     The access key for your AWS account.